Jobs at CBS

 Copenhagen Business School wishes to create a working environment with a satisfactory balance between work and private life, which is beneficial to CBS as well as the individual staff member.
 The employee's needs for a high degree of flexibility are considered and balanced in view of the execution of tasks.
 CBS offers especially attractive conditions for families by for instance offering pregnancy/maternity/parental leave with salary and time off to care for your family.

 You can learn more by viewing CBS' Human Resource Policy located below to your right

 Frequently asked questions:

 As a public university employment terms including salary are governed by a set of collective agreements and various legal acts.
-Terms of employment for all employees at CBS are described in the guide Employment at CBS which is located to your right.
+Terms of employment for all employees at CBS are described in the guide Employment at CBS which is located below to your right.
 The guide also includes a description of terms that apply especially to faculty staff.

 Academic positions at Danish Universities

 All academic positions at Danish Universities and the required qualifications for each academic position are described in The Collective Agreement between the Ministry of Higher Education and Science and the trade union for the academic staff (Job Structure)

 The academic positions can be divided into:

 • Fixed-term positions (postdoc, assistant professor)